Salomons - CCCU

 Equal opportunities

 Widening access to the profession of clinical psychology is important to us.
-In line with the Equality Act of 2010 we currently use equal opportunities data provided by applicants (specifically ethnicity, sex and disability) to take Positive Action when applicants' scores are tied after our online testing process and again after interview.
+In line with the Equality Act of 2010 we currently use equal opportunities data provided by applicants (specifically ethnicity, sex and disability) to take Positive Action when applicants' scores are tied after our testing process and again after interview.

 We recognise the challenge, discomfort and broad range of emotions that can sometimes come from engaging with such processes (leading some of us to avoid sharing).We are respectful of those that trust us with their life experiences and hope that applicants can have faith that we receive these experiences purely in service of our drive to widen access to the Clinical Psychology profession.